-When users make a Google search, these are the three things they will see on the search page: meta title, post URL, and meta description.
+When users make a Google search, they will see your meta description on the search result page along with your meta title, and post URL.

 Here is an illustration: